 Combined M.D./Ph.D.
 Scholars Training Program2

-Students receive evaluations on a semester basis through coursework and research grades, and at annually via program review and for Ph.D. students, meetings of his/her dissertation advisory committeeexpectations of their s,review is due process, This process also recognizes and affirms the unique aspects of discipline-specific research training that is embraced by individual graduate programs.
+Each graduate program is responsible for monitoring the progress of its own students, identifying deficiencies, and recommending paths for remediation.
+Students receive evaluations on a semester basis through coursework and research grades, and at least annually via program review and for Ph.D. students, meetings of his/her dissertation advisory committee.
+Whereas individual programs may have unique expectations of their students, many requirements are common to all programs.
+The following review process is designed to encourage high standards of scholarship, integrity, professionalism, ensure due process, and provide opportunities for remediation.
+This process also recognizes and affirms the unique aspects of discipline-specific research training that is embraced by individual graduate programs.

 1PPS degree is awarded by the WVU School of Pharmacy